woutdp/live_svelte/README.md

 ### Reasons why you'd use LiveSvelte

 -   You have (complex) local state
--   You want to use an NPM package
+-   You want to take full advantage of Javascript's ecosystem
 -   You want to take advantage of Svelte's animations
 -   You want scoped CSS
 -   You like Svelte and its DX :)